 Both tools price by tier.
 The shape of the jump matters more than the headline number.

 Webflow charges by Site Plan tier (Basic, CMS, Business, Enterprise) plus Workspace seats.
 The CMS Plan ($23/mo) handles up to 2,000 CMS items, which covers most B2B SaaS sites for the first two years.
 Business Plan ($39/mo) gives you 10,000 items and form submission scale.
-Enterprise opens up custom domains at scale, SLAs, and advanced security — which matters for fintech, healthcare, and regulated categories.
+Enterprise opens up custom domains at scale, SLAs, and advanced security.
+Which matters for fintech, healthcare, and regulated categories.

 Framer charges by Site Plan tier (Free, Mini, Basic, Pro, Enterprise).
 The Pro tier ($30/mo) handles most B2B SaaS use cases with CMS, A/B testing, and analytics.
 Enterprise opens up advanced controls and SLAs.